KarolineKlan/deep_project_group_38/README.md

 - **Continuous Categorical (CC) VAE** (a newer exponential-family simplex distribution)

 Our code and experiments are included in the repository.
-See the full project report for details on the theoretical foundations and experimental results.
-See [**Explainer_Notebook.ipynb**](Explainer_Notebook.ipynb) for collection of non-executable code and explanations, however refer to description below of how to execute the project as a module from the terminal.
+See the full project report for details on code the theoretical foundations and experimental results.
+See [**Explainer_Notebook.ipynb**](Explainer_Notebook.ipynb) for explanations of the code, however refer to description below of how to execute the project as a module from the terminal.

 ## Authors